Book – Think Again, (The power of knowing what you don’t know) (Summary)

 3) Motivational Interviewing –

 - The central premise is that we can rarely motivate someone else to change.
-We’re better off helping them find their own motivation to change.
+We’re better off helping them find their motivation to change.

 - The goal isn’t to tell people what to do; it’s to help them break out of overconfidence cycles and see new possibilities.
-Our role is to hold up a mirror so they can see themselves more clearly, and then empower them to examine their beliefs and behaviors.
+Our role is to hold up a mirror so they can see themselves more clearly and then empower them to examine their beliefs and behaviors.

 Part III – Collective Rethinking